Moorland as a climate protector: renaturation of the Königsmoor in Schleswig-Holstein

 Project status: In operation, no credits available

-Annual CO₂ reduction: Approx. 790 t CO2e (almost 40,000 t CO2e over 50 years)
+Annual emission reduction of the whole project: Approx. 790 t CO2e (almost 40,000 t CO2e over 50 years)

 Through this high quality climate protection project, a section of the unique Königsmoor in Schleswig-Holstein is being renatured.
 Through rewetting, typical upland moor vegetation can develop here over the long term.
 This will also help efficiently capture CO₂ and create a valuable habitat for many endangered species – directly on our doorstep.